geostk/predictive-modeling/README.md

 * predict a response variable for a larger area where raster data is available
 * plot the accuracy of the model using beanplots
 * plot variable importance of the used predictors
-* save the resulting response variable precition maps to geotiff
+* save the resulting response variable prediction maps to geotiff